sensepost/wiresocks/README.md

 I set this up after fighting with socks proxies and Windows offensive tooling.

 The intention is to facilitate tooling on Windows and MacOS that ignore things like [proxychains](https://github.com/rofl0r/proxychains-ng), [proxifier](https://www.proxifier.com/), and [proxycap](https://www.proxycap.com/).
-This is done by using wireguard to VPN to a Linux which has routing and iptable rules to force TCP traffic via [RedSocks](https://github.com/darkk/redsocks) into a Socks5 proxy.
+This is done by using wireguard to VPN to a Linux which has routing and iptable rules to force TCP traffic via [tun2socks](https://github.com/xjasonlyu/tun2socks) into a Socks5 proxy.

 ## Warning

 Currently this will only capture TCP traffic and not do DNS for you.
-So use `dig +tcp` to resolve hostnames and add it to your hosts file on your OS.
+So the coredns file with wireguard to configure a tcp dns forwarder.
+Please see the [DNS](##DNS) section below.

 Docker-compose provided by ubuntu is old and doesnt support versions that allow networking fancyness.
 So please use a recent version of docker-compose if it complains about Versions.